List of CIA controversies: Drug trafficking

 Two offices of the CIA Directorate of Analysis have analytical responsibilities in this area.
 The Office of Transnational Issues applies unique functional expertise to assess existing and emerging threats to U.S. national security and provides the most senior U.S. policymakers, military planners, and law enforcement with analysis, warning, and crisis support.

 CIA Crime and Narcotics Center researches information on international narcotics trafficking and organized crime for policymakers and the law enforcement community.
 Since CIA has no domestic police authority, it sends its analytic information to the Federal Bureau of Investigation (FBI), Immigration and Customs Enforcement (ICE) and other law enforcement organizations, such as the Drug Enforcement Administration (DEA) and the Office of Foreign Assets Control of the United States Department of the Treasury (OFAC).

 Another part of CIA, the Directorate of Operations, collects human intelligence (HUMINT) in these areas.

 Research by Dr. Alfred W. McCoy, Gary Webb, and others has pointed to CIA involvement in narcotics trafficking across the globe, although the CIA officially denies such allegations.

 Lying to Congress

 Nancy Pelosi has stated that the CIA repeatedly misled Congress since 2001 about waterboarding and other torture, though Pelosi admitted to being told about the programs.
-Six members of Congress have claimed that CIA Director Leon Panetta admitted that over a period of several years since 2001 the CIA deceived Congress, including affirmatively lying to Congress.
+Six members of Congress have said that CIA Director Leon Panetta admitted that over a period of several years since 2001 the CIA deceived Congress, including affirmatively lying to Congress.
 Some Congressmembers believe that these lies to Congress are similar to CIA lies to Congress from earlier periods.

 In the early 1990s Richard Barlow asked his managers to correct the record when blatantly false statements had been made to Congress.
 The official mendacity only became public after Barlow sued the Department of Defense for wrongful termination.